I did core exercises at home every day for 2 weeks - and they did more than make my abs stronger

-For the past fortnight, I’ve spent five minutes of every day attempting to do core exercises at home.
+For the past fortnight, I’ve spent five minutes every day on my yoga mat attempting to do core exercises at home.
 This has seen me on my back, knees and elbows engaged in core exercises seemingly straight out of Planet Earth (dead bugs and bear crawls, anyone?).
 It's not like I have completely neglected my abdomen over the years – regular swims and yoga sessions go some way to improving my core strength – but I felt that it wasn’t enough.
 Would a daily core challenge produce better results, faster?

 Dead bugs (20 reps)